 So, how much water does new grass actually need and what is the best method of delivery?

-Well, here we do have a bit of a dilemma, because insufficient supply of water will dry out your grass seeds, and too much water will drown them.
+Well, here we do have a bit of a dilemma, because an insufficient supply of water will dry out your grass seeds, and too much water will drown them.
 You need to keep the seed moist.

 Preparation, again, is key here.
 What you need to do is create an ideal moist environment for the grass seeds to germinate so, as we said above, start off by watering well to a depth of six to eight inches several days before sowing.

 After you’ve planted the seeds, you’ll need to water the seeded area regularly with a hosepipe on a very fine spray setting, constantly changing the direction in which the nozzle is pointed, being careful not to let any puddles form (this is where your smooth preparation surface will stand you in good stead).

 The best time to water your lawn is in the morning, and of course you can skip watering if you receive sufficient rainfall to keep the soil moist.

 The time it takes for grass to grow also depends on the growing conditions that it is presented with.
 Environmental factors may be the primary factor in this regard, but your own patience and attention to aftercare could ultimately play a larger role.

 When the grass reaches 2-3 inches tall it should be mown, and by no more than 1/3 of its length in order to protect it from decay.
 Lawn care is just as important as the seeding and growing process, because improper lawn care can result in a dead lawn in a very short period of time, negating all of your initial hard work.